liusbl/ChessExperiments/README.md

 The current goal is to brute-force analyze all the possible King, King, Queen (KKQ) endgame positions and **make determinations about premove possibilities**

 ## Problems:
-- [ ] In KKQ endgame, is it possible to **premove the Queen** until checkmate from any position?
+- [ ] [Trivial] In KKQ endgame, is it possible to **MOVE** until checkmate from any position?
 Note: this is a known truth, but not yet answered by this program.
+- [ ] In KKQ endgame, is it possible to **PREMOVE** until checkmate from any position?
+Note: this is a known truth, but not yet answered by this program.
-- [ ] In KKQ endgame, is it possible to **premove the Queen twice, thrice or n times** until checkmate from any position?
+- [ ] In KKQ endgame, is it possible to **PREMOVE twice, thrice or n times** until checkmate from any position?

 ### Testing the project
 1. Run `creation/main.kt` to create all the possible board configurations of the selected size